fiftythanks/template/README.md

 - Prettier v3.5.2 (`"singleQuote": true`).
 - husky and lint-staged for the pre-commit hook.
 - Stylelint for CSS linting.
-  - stylelint-config-sass-guidelines to support Sass files and lint according to the [Sass Guidelines](https://sass-guidelin.es).
+  - stylelint-config-sass-guidelines. — To support Sass files and lint according to the [Sass Guidelines](https://sass-guidelin.es).
-  - PostCSS — as a dependency for stylelint-config-sass-guidelines.
+  - PostCSS. — As a dependency for stylelint-config-sass-guidelines.
   - stylelint-webpack-plugin. — To add CSS linting as a pre-build step.

 Instructions for building from scratch: